numpy/numpy/doc/source/reference/internals.code-explanations.rst

 NULL.

 Besides the structural information contained in the strides and dimensions members of the :ctype:`PyArrayObject`, the flags contain important information about how the data may be accessed.
-In particular, the :cdata:`NPY_ALIGNED` flag is set when the memory is on a suitable boundary according to the data-type array.
+In particular, the :cdata:`NPY_ARRAY_ALIGNED` flag is set when the memory is on a suitable boundary according to the data-type array.
 Even if you have a contiguous chunk of memory, you cannot just assume it is safe to dereference a data- type-specific pointer to an element.
-Only if the :cdata:`NPY_ALIGNED` flag is set is this a safe operation (on some platforms it will work but on others, like Solaris, it will cause a bus error).
-The :cdata:`NPY_WRITEABLE` should also be ensured if you plan on writing to the memory area of the array.
+Only if the :cdata:`NPY_ARRAY_ALIGNED` flag is set is this a safe operation (on some platforms it will work but on others, like Solaris, it will cause a bus error).
+The :cdata:`NPY_ARRAY_WRITEABLE` should also be ensured if you plan on writing to the memory area of the array.
 It is also possible to obtain a pointer to an unwriteable memory area.
-Sometimes, writing to the memory area when the :cdata:`NPY_WRITEABLE` flag is not set will just be rude.
+Sometimes, writing to the memory area when the :cdata:`NPY_ARRAY_WRITEABLE` flag is not set will just be rude.
 Other times it can cause program crashes ( *e.g.* a data-area that is a read-only memory-mapped file).

 Data-type encapsulation